Adam Barsouk

 • Plunging into the PACIFIC: Outcomes of Patients with Unresectable KRAS-Mutated NCLC Following Definitive Chemoradiation and Durvalumab Consolidation (2024)

-• Epidemiology of Valvular Heart Disease, Medical Sciences (2022)
+• Epidemiology of Valvular Heart Disease (2022)

 • Glioblastoma with Deep Supratentorial Extension is Associated with a Worse Overall Survival, Journal of Clinical Neuroscience (2021)